aniteshlal/PhotoSite/README.md

 2. Now build our image by doing the following command in our terminal<br>
 	```
-	docker build -t aws-photesite-app .
+	docker build -t anitesh93/photosite-app .
 	```
-	This creates a local docker image called "aws-photesite-app"<br>
+	This creates a local docker image called "anitesh93/photosite-app"<br>

 3. Launch a container from the newly built image by doing the following in the terminal<br>
 	```
-	docker run -p 3000:3000 aws-photesite-app
+	docker run -p 3000:3000 anitesh93/photosite-app
 	```
-	The command above will create a docker container using the "aws-photesite-app" image you created in Step #2.
+	The command above will create a docker container using the "anitesh93/photosite-app" image you created in Step #2.
 The "-d" flag tells docker daemon to run this container in "daemon mode". <br>
 	You can go to to the [Official Docker Documentation](https://docs.docker.com/engine/reference/commandline/docker/) to find out all the commands docker allows.<br>
 4. Publishing the Docker Image <br>
 	We run the following in the command line<br>